geerlingguy/theresanissueforthat/README.md

 # There's an Issue for That™

-This website redirects users to a relevant GitHub issue using the format:
+This is the code for the website [www.theresanissueforthat.com](https://www.theresanissueforthat.com/index.html).
+The website redirects users to a relevant GitHub issue using the format:

     www.theresanissueforthat.com/[namespace]/[project]/[issue number]